alx-cc/industrial-sensor-sim/README.md

 Shows rolling temperature & pressure (raw + moving average).
 Adjust `MAX_POINTS` in the script as needed.

 ## Embedded vs Host notes
 This is a PC Host application simulating an embedded solution for the sake of self-training C++.
-Following are some embedded considerations taken into account during development of this project:
+Following are some embedded considerations kept in mind during development of this project:
 - SimSensor is a host-side simulator (std::chrono, std::random).
 On embedded, this would be replaced with hardware drivers/ISRs reading real sensors.
 - SPSC ring buffers:
 	- `SpscRing<T,N>`: fixed-cap, no-heap; embedded-friendly.
-- Time/timestamps: prefer HAL/RTOS tick counters or device timers over `std::chrono`.
+- Time/timestamps: on an embedded platform, HAL/RTOS tick counters or device timers would be used instead of `std::chrono`.
-- Logging: avoid `std::cout`; use a lightweight UART logger or disable logs in firmware builds.
+- Logging: an embedded solution would avoid `std::cout`, preferring a lightweight UART logger or disabling logs in firmware builds.

 ## License
 MIT.
 See LICENSE.